Everything you need to know about visiting the famous Last Supper painting by Leonardo da Vinci; what to expect, and how

-Is worth seeing the Last Supper when you are in Milan?
+Is it worth seeing the Last Supper when you are in Milan?

 This is a tough question.
 You see, the adjacent church and the Last Supper are a UNESCO World Heritage Site for a reason.
 The mural quite literally changed the way we see things.
 Now, when we think of the famous moment when Jesus announces to his Twelve Disciples that one of them is going to betray them, most of us think of this very mural.

 The fact, that all people on the fresco secco mural are facing the viewer is quite unique as well.
 Normally people just don’t sit around a table like this, and yet the whole composition appears to be just so natural to us.
 Few people know that most earlier renditions of the Last Supper placed Judas on the opposing side of the table and not together with such important players like John and Peter.
 (There is a famous rendition by Rosell in the Sistine chapel).

-So, in essence, I am saying you are not only visiting a beautiful painting, but also a huge artistic milestone.
+So, in essence, I am saying you are not only visiting a beautiful painting, but also a huge milestone in art history.

-That being said, after intense restoration works and the damage of more than five centuries, so very few of Leonardo Da Vinci’s original brush strokes remain.
+That being said, after intense restoration works and the damage of more than five centuries, so very few of Leonardo Da Vinci’s original brushstrokes remain.
 Despite the best restaurateurs working on the masterpiece for 2 decades (the restoration was completed in 1999), what remains is only a ghost of its former glory.
-You might think my pictures are grainy, but in fact, the mural is (where no original paint remained, the replaced it by small dots in pastel tones).
+You might think my pictures are grainy, but in fact, it’s the mural itself (were no original paint remained, the replaced it by small dots in pastel tones).

 All colors are very muted, discerning the details is quite hard and of course, large portions of the mural are damaged beyond repair.
 If you want to see how the original must have looked like, then visit the copy by Giampietrino as, in the collection of the Royal Academy of Arts, London.
 The room is extremely dark, a barrier keeps you from coming to close, and you barely got 15 minutes in front of a mural the size of two parking lots!